 If you’ve somehow missed falling into a vortex of cleaning hacks, decorating on a budget, plant care, and DIY project videos featured on TikTok, you are missing out on more than a cultural phenomenon.
 You are missing out on what may be the latest disruption of social media marketing and advertising.

 TikTok is a short-form video platform released in 2016 and made available internationally in 2018.
 TikTok leapt to popularity during the pandemic and was the fastest growing digital entertainment app in 2021 — this past September, TikTok announced that they had reached 1 billion users worldwide.
-According to Reuters, TikTok’s advertising revenue is expected to triple this year to more than $11 billion, exceeding the combined total of Twitter and Snap, with more than half of the ad revenue expected to come from the United States.
+According to Reuters, TikTok’s advertising revenue is expected to triple this year to more than $11 billion, exceeding the combined total of X, formerly Twitter and Snap, with more than half of the ad revenue expected to come from the United States.
 This bouquet of opportunities for marketers means that there is something for everyone on TikTok.

 TikTok’s popularity is increasing and, with it, the untapped potential to reach future customers.
 To understand why it’s important to leverage TikTok as a marketing strategy, let’s first look at its potential reach, breadth, and value.